Top 8 Snorkeling Spots In The Caribbean

 Stingray City – Grand Cayman

-The "city" is a shallow sandbar that's home to dozens of Atlantic Southern stingrays, who glide serenely around you in the shallow water, waiting to be fed.
+One of the best spots to visit in the Cayman Islands, this "city" is a shallow sandbar that's home to dozens of Atlantic Southern stingrays, who glide serenely around you in the shallow water, waiting to be fed.
 It's quite a hoot to have one of these 5-foot-wide rays casually flap by and gently suck a strip of fish from between your fingers.
-During winter's cruise-ship season, the city can be packed with boats and people, but a summer visit is likely to deliver a somewhat more intimate experience.
+During winter's cruise-ship season, Stingray City can be packed with boats and people, but a summer visit is likely to deliver a somewhat more intimate experience.

 Waterlemon Cay – St. John, U.S. Virgin Islands

-First, brush up on your skills on the underwater snorkeling trail in Trunk Bay — signs help you ID the species you're seeing, from elkhorn and brain corals to puffer and parrot fish — then graduate to farther-off-the-beaten-path Waterlemon Cay.
+First, brush up on your skills on the underwater snorkeling trail in Trunk Bay.
+Signs help you ID the species you're seeing, from elkhorn and brain corals to puffer and parrot fish.
+Then graduate to farther-off-the-beaten-path Waterlemon Cay, one of the best snorkeling spots in the U.S. Virgin Islands.
 Getting there is half the fun: Start on the shore in Leinster Bay and, carrying your snorkel gear, hike the short, flat, island's-edge trail to Waterlemon Beach.
-From there, it's a short swim in turquoise water out to the reef-surrounded cay — and a bonanza of turtles, rays, sea fans and iridescent fish.
+From there, it's a short swim in turquoise water out to the reef-surrounded cay — and a bonanza of turtles, rays, sea fans, and iridescent fish.

 Tobago Cays Marine Park – The Grenadines